(405) 369-5312

 Part D is prescription coverage, think D for drugs.

-Drug coverage was not part of "Original Medicare" but as medication prices have sky-rocketed insurance coverage has become necessary for the vast majority of seniors.
+Drug coverage was not part of "Original Medicare," but as medication prices have skyrocketed, insurance coverage has become necessary for the vast majority of seniors.

 About Your Medicare Solutions